MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 ## Example Code

-To embed multiple visualizations from 1 dossier, after refering `embedding-component-alpha.js`, use the code shown below:
+To embed multiple visualizations from 1 dossier, after referring `embedding-component-alpha.js`, use the code shown below:

 ```js
 try {